- 1 Are Lipo batteries recyclable?

-- 4 What happens if you throw away lithium batteries?
+- 4 How do you dispose of lithium batteries?

-- 7 How do you discharge a battery?
+- 5 How do I dispose of a swollen lithium-ion battery?

-- 16 Can I throw away key fob batteries?
+- 8 Can you throw away Energizer lithium batteries?

 If current trends for handling these spent batteries hold, most of those batteries may end up in landfills even though Li-ion batteries can be recycled.
 These popular power packs contain valuable metals and other materials that can be recovered, processed, and reused.
 But very little recycling goes on today.